-Stockholder Proposals for Inclusion in ViaSat's 2013 Proxy Statement.
+Stockholder Proposals for Inclusion in ViaSat's 2016 Proxy Statement.
 Stockholders of ViaSat may submit proposals on matters appropriate for stockholder action at meetings of our stockholders in accordance with Rule 14a-8 promulgated under the Securities Exchange Act of 1934.
-To be eligible for inclusion in our proxy statement relating to the 2013 annual meeting of stockholders, proposals must satisfy the conditions established by the SEC for stockholder proposals to be included in the proxy statement, and must otherwise be received by ViaSat no later than April 1, 2013, unless the date of the 2013 annual meeting is changed by more than 30 days from the anniversary of our 2012 annual meeting, in which case the deadline will be as set forth in Rule 14a-8.
+To be eligible for inclusion in our proxy statement relating to the 2016 annual meeting of stockholders, proposals must satisfy the conditions established by the SEC for stockholder proposals to be included in the proxy statement, and must otherwise be received by ViaSat no later than March 26, 2016, unless the date of the 2016 annual meeting is changed by more than 30 days from the anniversary of our 2015 annual meeting, in which case the deadline will be as set forth in Rule 14a-8.
 Such proposals must be delivered to ViaSat, Inc., Attention: Corporate Secretary, 6155 El Camino Real, Carlsbad, California 92009, with a copy to ViaSat, Inc., Attention: General Counsel at the same address.

-Stockholder Proposals for Presentation at the 2013 Annual Meeting.
-If a stockholder wishes to present a proposal at our 2013 annual meeting of stockholders without including the proposal in our proxy statement relating to that meeting, our bylaws provide that the proposal must be received by ViaSat no earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary of our 2012 annual meeting, and must otherwise satisfy the conditions set forth in our bylaws for stockholder proposals.
-As a result, proposals submitted pursuant to these provisions of our bylaws must be received no earlier than the close of business on May 23, 2013 and no later than the close of business on June 22, 2013.
-However, in the event that the date of the 2013 annual meeting is advanced by more than 30 days or delayed by more than 60 days from the anniversary of the 2012 annual meeting, notice by the stockholder must be received no earlier than the close of business on the 120th day prior to the 2013 annual meeting and no later than the close of business on later of (1) the 90th day prior to the 2013 annual meeting or (2) the 10th day following the earlier of (a) the day on which notice of the 2013 annual meeting was mailed or (b) the date on which public announcement of the date of the 2013 annual meeting is first made by ViaSat.
+Stockholder Proposals for Presentation at the 2016 Annual Meeting.
+If a stockholder wishes to present a proposal at our 2016 annual meeting of stockholders without including the proposal in our proxy statement relating to that meeting, our bylaws provide that the stockholder must (1) provide timely notice of the proposal in writing and in proper form, (2) provide any updates or supplements to such notice as required by our bylaws, and (3) otherwise comply with all applicable requirements of our bylaws and of the Securities Exchange Act of 1934.
+To be timely, such stockholder's notice must be received by ViaSat no earlier than the 120th day nor later than the 90th day prior to the anniversary of our 2015 annual meeting.
+As a result, proposals submitted pursuant to these provisions of our bylaws must be received no earlier than the close of business on May 19, 2016 and no later than the close of business on June 18, 2016.
+However, if the date of the 2016 annual meeting is advanced by more than 30 days or delayed by more than 60 days from the anniversary of the 2015 annual meeting, notice by the stockholder must be received no later than the later of (1) the 90th day prior to the 2016 annual meeting or (2) the 10th day following the day on which public disclosure of the date of the 2016 annual meeting was first made.
 Such proposals must be delivered to ViaSat, Inc., Attention: Corporate Secretary, 6155 El Camino Real, Carlsbad, California 92009, with a copy to ViaSat, Inc., Attention: General Counsel at the same address.
 If the stockholder fails to give timely notice, the proxy card will confer discretionary authority on the individuals named as proxies to vote the shares represented by the proxies in accordance with their best judgment.